 Recess at Tilden is wonderfully active.
 All Tilden students have 45 minutes of free-play recess after lunch every day.
-First grade and Kindergarten students also have a morning recess.
+Students in Kindergarten through third grade also have a morning recess.
 Children play across grades like multi-aged neighborhood play.
 They organize structured games, invent new games, create imaginative play, and move a lot.

-The Head of School, and three or four other teachers and aids, provide supervision and consistency.
+The Head of School, teachers, and aids provide supervision and consistency.
 Recess begins with a short, whole-group discussion focused on playground behavior or school concerns.

 - find a way to include everyone